The best way to be missed when you’re gone is to stand for something when you’re here.

-I lived in London for a year working with touring bands and in venues across the city.
-Eventually, my academic side came out and I returned to Ireland to work as a film and political researcher on a major book project (Robert Redford’s official biography).
+I lived in London for a year working in the music industry but eventually my academic side came out and I returned to Ireland to work as a film and political researcher on a major book project (Robert Redford’s official biography).
 I’ve lived in Ireland since then.

 That’s a very short version of my creative-arts life.